Masked Motion Encoding for Self-Supervised Video Representation Learning: Proposed Method

 \section{Proposed Method}

-We first revisit the current masked video modeling task for self-supervised video representation learning, followed by a toy experiment showing that the task can be easily finished by only considering the content in a single frame, and thus the existing works may neglect to learn action features (c.f.
-Section~\ref{sec:revisit}).
-Then, we introduce our masked motion modeling, where we replace the static appearance reconstruction target with a motion target to help the model anticipate impending actions (c.f.
-Section~\ref{sec:mmm}).
+We first revisit the current masked video modeling task for video representation learning (cf. Section~\ref{sec:revisit}).
+Then, we introduce our \fullnamelite (\sexyname), where we change the task from recovering appearance to recovering motion trajectory (cf. Section~\ref{sec:mmm}).